aquasecurity/tracee/docs/docs/events/builtin/man/security/suspicious_syscall_source.md

 : Size of the VMA containing the triggering code

 **vma_flags** (*uint64*)
-: VMA flags (parsed to names if parse-arguments enabled)
+: VMA flags (decoded to names if decoded-data enabled)

 ## DEPENDENCIES